-CPSC 2002 Statistics As for the degree programme in Animal and Crop Production.
-6 Credits CPSC 2003 Crop Husbandry II As for the degree programme in Agribusiness and Rural Development.
-6 Credits ENGT 2011 Principles of Engineering I and II As for the degree programme in Animal and Crop Production.
-4 Credits FDSC 2007 Agricultural Chemistry I As for the degree programme in Animal and Crop Production.
-4 Credits FDSC 2008 Agricultural Chemistry II As for the degree programme in Animal and Crop Production.
-6 Credits INDM 2005 Agricultural Microbiology As for the degree programme in Animal and Crop Production.
+CPSC 2002 As for the degree Statistics ee programme in Animal and Crop Production.
+6 Credits CPSC 2003 As for the degree Crop Husbandry II ee programme in Agribusiness and Rural Development.
+6 Credits ENGT 2011 As for the degree Principles of Engineering I and II ee programme in Animal and Crop Production.
+4 Credits FDSC 2007 As for the degree Agricultural Chemistry I ee programme in Animal and Crop Production.
+4 Credits FDSC 2008 As for the degree Agricultural Chemistry II ee programme in Animal and Crop Production.
+6 Credits INDM 2005 As for the degree Agricultural Microbiology ee programme in Animal and Crop Production.
 6 Credits